Michigan

 An online operator must first partner with a casino in Michigan to obtain a license there.
 These licenses require an upfront $50,000 application fee and an additional $50,000 operating fee each year.
 The tax rate for sports betting in MI is 8.4%, and this applies to both retail and online operators.

 The number of operators in Michigan has certainly helped the state turn in a large profit from sports betting.
-Aside from operators, though, the fact that MI is also the 10th largest state in the country in terms of population makes a big difference when it comes to sports betting handle figures.
+Aside from operators, the fact that MI is also the 10th-largest state in the country in terms of population makes a big difference in sports betting handle and revenue figures.

-It's also worth mentioning that in February 2025, Michigan grossed the historic $20 billion mark in placed legal real money bets, becoming the 10th US state to reach this feat.
+It's also worth noting that in February 2025, Michigan crossed the historic $20 billion mark in placed legal real-money bets, becoming the 10th US state to reach this milestone.
+After this, the $100 million in additional taxes was the next milestone for the state, following the August 2025 revenue report.

 Michigan sports betting record months: